 Reliance on content marketing has grown because it gets results.
 No matter what your business is, there’s no denying the value that content marketing has to offer.
 Growing your online presence, increasing brand awareness and increasing conversion rates are all byproducts of a successful content marketing campaign.

 But how do you start a successful content marketing campaign?
 If you’re new to content marketing, you might not be sure where to begin.
-Here’s a four-step plan to help you launch your first marketing campaign.
+Here’s a four-step plan to build out your small business marketing with your first content campaign.

 Establishing Practical Goals and Themes

 A successful content marketing campaign begins with clear goals in mind.
 To be practical, these goals should align with your company’s overall marketing and business goals.